UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

-Every rows value is changed by the operation.
+Every row’s value is changed by the operation.

 <center>